jimmykodes/code_challenges/README.md

 the ReadMe so other people can benefit from it!

 ## Participation
 To participate, first, fork the repo.
-Then, using the seed code of the desired language, create a code file w/ your name (or github username) i.e. `jimmykodes.py` in the challenge's submissions directory.
-Write your code there and then create a PR here from your fork.
-Please be conscientious of any conflicts when making your PRs so I don't have to do a lot of extra work to merge your code.
-Please try and refrain from looking into other people's submissions until you have actually completed it yourself.
+Notice the master branch is _just_ challenges, while the submission branch has all the challenges _and_ solutions from everyone.
+Once you have forked the repo, using the seed code of the desired language, create a code file w/ your name (or github username) i.e. `jimmykodes.py` in the challenge's submissions directory.
+Write your code there and then create a PR into the `submissions` branch from your fork.
+Please be conscientious of any conflicts when making your PRs so I don't have to do a lot of extra work to merge your code.Please try and refrain from looking into other people's submissions until you have actually completed it yourself.
 No cheating ;)
 ___
 #### Note:
 There are issues created where you can comment and leave ideas for future challenges.
 This is still